Rorippa sylvestris (Creeping Yellow-cress)

 Leaves and stems:

 Native to Europe and Asia and now widely established throughout North America, Rorippa sylvestris can be confused with the native annual Bog Yellow-cress (Rorippa palutris).
 Creeping Yellow-cress however is a perennial, forming dense colonies, its flowers are over twice the size of R. palustris, and its mature fruit longer and more slender.
-All three of our own observations and 1 of 6 herbarium records were from nursery production fields - a high risk pathway for this pesky weed.
+All three of our own observations and 1 of 6 herbarium records were from nursery production fields - a high risk pathway for this weed.

 Please visit our sponsors